nvurdien/webdev-workshop/_guides/2-CSS-Tutorial.md

   * Set an 'li' item from your favorites section to have an **id** favorite.
   * Set 'li' items bold, italic, and underline with **class** useful.

+<a href="https://nvurdien.github.io/webdev-workshop/guides/1-HTML-Tutorial/" class="button fancy pull-left">Back to HTML</a>
-<a class="button fancy" href="https://nvurdien.github.io/webdev-workshop/guides/3-Javascript-Tutorial/">On To Javascript</a>
+<a class="button fancy pull-right" href="https://nvurdien.github.io/webdev-workshop/guides/3-Javascript-Tutorial/">On To Javascript</a>

 ----